-One of the best parts of living in Seattle is the close proximity to Puget Sound.
-In the summer, abundant salmon species gather to begin their yearly or semi-yearly spawn.
-Five species of Pacific salmon can be found in Washington: Chinook (also called Kings), Coho (also called Silvers), Chum (also called Dogs), Sockeye (also called Reds), and Pink (also called Humpies).
+One of the best parts of living in Seattle is the proximity to Puget Sound.
+In the summer, abundant salmon fish species gather to begin their yearly or semi-yearly spawn.
+Five species of Pacific salmon can be found in Washington: Chinook Salmon (also called Kings), Coho (also called Silvers), Chum (also called Dogs), Sockeye Salmon (also called Reds), and Pink Salmon (also called Humpies).
 Salmon have a fascinating life cycle!

 Most fishermen use a heavy downrigger to bring their lure down to the bottom where the salmon are.
 Using a fish finder sonar system to find schools of baitfish can also help you locate salmon as you travel back and forth across Elliot Bay or the beach just outside of Golden Gardens in Seattle.
 The King Salmon in this picture was caught right in the heart of downtown Seattle!

-One of the most effective fishing techniques is to use glow-in-the-dark jigs and slowly lower your rod down and bring it up sharply.
+One of the most effective fishing techniques is to use glow-in-the-dark jigs, and slowly lower your rod down, and bring it up sharply.
 If you feel a little bit of extra weight on the line, that will be the squid!
 Daily limits can be as much as a bucketful which you can then turn into some tasty calamari!

 Other Saltwater Fish

 Speaking of flounder, the Northwest supports a very healthy population of bottom fish including Starry Flounder and other flatfish that taste just like halibut.
 Put a little bit of squid or other fish meat on the end, bring your bait to the bottom, and you are almost sure to get a bite!
 Sandy bottoms are the best for flounder.
 I have caught them at the Edmonds Fishing Pier and right next to the Great Wheel in downtown Seattle.

 We also have sharks here and occasionally you may catch a dogfish (mud shark) like the one pictured here.
 These spiny dogfish are in fact edible, but be careful!
 In front of each fin is a venomous barb so don’t get poked!